 We acquire around 22% of fruit used in the preparations in the form of fresh fruit from contract growers.
-These are then washed, cleaned, chopped and frozen at our own primary processing plants in Mexico, Morocco, Poland, Serbia and Ukraine for them then to be processed into fruit preparations.
+These are then washed, cleaned, chopped and frozen at our own primary processing plants in Mexico, Morocco, Poland and Ukraine for them then to be processed into fruit preparations.

-In the course of sourcing from contract growers, we work closely together with our fruit suppliers, for example in Mexico and Fiji, in qualification and certification projects.
+In the course of sourcing from contract growers, we work closely together with our fruit suppliers, for example in Mexico, in qualification and certification projects.